csfeeser/ansible_essentials/jpmc_finalchallenge.md

 - Add tasks using the following modules.
 Whenever you need authentication for username/password, use the vars above.
     - `netapp.elementsw.na_elementsw_info`
         - Use this module to gather info about your cluster (`gather_facts` won't work as well as this!)
-        - save the output from thid task using the `register` keyword in a variable named `results`
+        - save the output from this task using the `register` keyword in a variable named `results`
         - add a debug task that prints the `results` variable afterward.
     - `na_elementsw_node`
         - Add nodes to your cluster.
 Use the IP addresses in the `node-ids` var you made earlier.